IanMulvany/partiallyattended/content/post/2018-06-26-blockchain-in-STEM---part-2.md

 ### An addendum on pessimism

 As I write up these use cases, I recognise that I am being deliberately pessimistic, and perhaps that’s not fair.
 I’m seeing problems and barriers, and the truth is that for a new technology to mature to utility it does have to overcome a lot of barriers, and it’s the dreamers and enthusiasts that drive forward and find solutions.
 One the other hand, it’s got to be good to have an open debate about the kinds of problems that these technologies might need to face.

 In his [presentation on ten ear futures](https://www.ben-evans.com/benedictevans/2017/11/29/presentation-ten-year-futures)  Benedict Evans talks about how we often think about how a new technology will be applied to existing use cases at the start of the adoption curve, but at the end of the adoption curve if a new platform or technology is truly transformative then the use cases that end up being used are totally different to ones we imagined.
 My take on blockchain in STEM is broadly that there are no existing use cases that are a compelling fit for the tech, but that is not to say that there won’t be other new use cases in the future.

-Im my next post I’m going to compare some of my own thinking with what other people are saying abut blockchain in this space and wrap up with some final thoughts, I should get that post out sometime next week.
+In my next post I’m going to compare some of my own thinking with what other people are saying abut blockchain in this space and wrap up with some final thoughts, I should get that post out sometime next week.